sreejithag/facebook-data-contacts-extractor/README.md

 # Facebook Data Contacts Extractor

-Extracts contacts as a vcf file from data downloaded from facebook.
+Recover lost contacts from contacts data collected by Facebook Extracts contacts as a vcf file from data downloaded from facebook.

 Facebook saves the phone contacts acquired from diffrent services like whatsapp and messenger.\